bradfier/fstab.me/posts/tibrv-0.3.0.md

-title: tibrv-rs - Migrating to Tokio 0.1
+title: "tibrv-rs - Migrating to Tokio 0.1"
+published_date: "2018-06-05 09:00:00 +0000"
 layout: default.liquid
-published_date: "2018-03-13 00:26:51 +0000"
 is_draft: false
 ---
-In the three months since the first 'real' release of tibrv-rs (v0.2.0) the Rust community have been hard at work revamping the Tokio and Futures projects, aiming to make asynchronous programming in Rust a bit easier to grok, especially for people new to the language.
-Unfortunately, this means a few changes are required to libraries which already use Tokio components.
+In the three months since the first 'real' release of tibrv-rs (v0.2.0) the Rust community have been hard at work revamping the Tokio and Futures projects, aiming to make asynchronous programming in Rust easier to understand.
+Unfortunately, this means a few changes are required to libraries which are already using Tokio components.

-While the changes to futures are important in the wider Rust context, of significance to tibrv-rs is the introduction of the `tokio` facade crate, and the new 'Tokio Runtime': a bundled 'batteries included' reactor and work-stealing thread pool.
+While the changes to futures are important in the wider Rust context, of significance to tibrv-rs is the introduction of the `tokio` facade crate, and the new 'Tokio Runtime': a 'batteries included' reactor and work-stealing thread pool.

-These new defaults place a couple of restrictions on the Futures the executor can handle, mainly that the thread-pooling requires that all the members of the Future have the `'static` lifetime.
+These new defaults place a couple of restrictions on the Futures the executor can handle, mainly that thread-pooling requires all the members of the Future to have a `'static` lifetime.

 More information on the refactor can be found here: